-Did you know it takes an average of 7.5 years for a woman to be diagnosed with endometriosis – a gynaecological condition surrounded by taboos, myths and a lack of awareness.
-New guidelines published today aim to speed up the diagnosis and treatment of women with endometriosis by highlighting symptoms to doctors, such as pelvic pain, painful periods, and infertility.
+Did you know it takes an average of 7.5 years for someone to be diagnosed with endometriosis – a gynaecological condition surrounded by taboos, myths and a lack of awareness.
+New guidelines published today aim to speed up the diagnosis and treatment of people with endometriosis by highlighting symptoms to doctors, such as pelvic pain, painful periods, and infertility.

 What do women need to know about this common condition?
 Professor Nick Raine-Fenning, a consultant gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists (RCOG), gives the lowdown on everything you need to know and why we should get talking about it today.

 - Endometriosis is the second most common gynaecological condition in the UK.
 It affects between two and 10 women out of 100 women, usually during their reproductive years.